axibase/atsd/installation/redhat-centos-rpm.md

 ## Configuration

-The database will be installed in `/opt/atsd` directory under `axibase` user.
+The database is installed in `/opt/atsd` directory under `axibase` user.

 To customize the installation directory, specify `--prefix` option as described below.

 ## Connection

-If the target machine does not have Internet connection to download dependencies, use the [offline installation option](redhat-centos-offline.md).
+If the target server does not have Internet connection to download dependencies, use the [offline installation option](redhat-centos-offline.md).

 ## Download